We are Sacha & Sofia, in charge of our lives and a mostly off-grid farm.

 Help around the house

-I am a linguist and have spent many of my years teaching languages.
+I am a linguist and have spent many of my years studying and teaching languages.

 You will be able to improve your Italian and/or your English and/or your German.
 You will be able to join the twice weekly Italian lessons which I help organise within our neighbourhood association.